-April 12, 2018 By Randy W. Bright
+May 31, 2018 Randy Bright

-In 2010 on Fox News, a commentator was interviewing a man from the Freedom From Religion Foundation who said that it was not true that America was founded as a Christian nation.
+In 2010, a Fox News commentator was interviewing a man from the Freedom From Religion Foundation who claimed that it was not true that America was founded as a Christian nation.
 He was either lying or completely ignorant of the facts.

 But then, most Americans are ignorant of the facts, as was I until a few years ago.
-Not that I did not already believe that America had been formed by Christians as a Christian nation, because I did - but that I did not see hard facts until recently.
+Not that I did not already believe that America had been formed by Christians as a Christian nation, because I did; but that I did not see hard facts until recently.